Involuntary and Voluntary Pay Deductions: Washington

-- Upon receiving a child support order, an employer must begin withholding immediately and must remit the amounts withheld within five or seven days after withholding, depending on the type of child support withholding order the employer received.
+- Upon receiving a child support order, an employer must begin withholding immediately upon receipt of the order and remit the amounts withheld within five days or seven days after withholding, depending on the type of child support withholding order.
 The amount that may be withheld for child support is limited.
 See Child Support Withholding.

 - Upon receiving a writ of garnishment from a creditor, an employer must start withholding nonexempt amounts from the employee's disposable pay.
 The employer must complete and return the First Answer form provided with the writ within 20 days See Creditor Garnishment Withholding.

 - The Washington Department of Revenue may enforce a tax lien through the garnishment process.
 Employers may be required to withhold 100% of an employee's earnings.
 The employer must file an answer to the notice within 20 days, or face the possibility of a default judgment for the full amount claimed in the notice.
 See Tax Levies.